Health & Wellness Curriculum

 The curriculum at GSSW is always evolving based on community needs and changes in the field.
 We remain responsive by keeping curriculum and class offerings current.
 For example, we offer a Pscyhopharmacology and Integrated Health course that contains current content and resources from initiatives across Colorado and the country.
 The concentration curriculum will prepare you for advanced practice in health and wellness.
 To see a full list of course descriptions, view the GSSW bulletin.

-The minimum credits required for the MSW degree are 81 for two-year students and 54 for advanced-standing students.
+The minimum credits required for the MSW degree are 81 for Denver Campus MSW Program students and 54 for Denver Campus Advanced-Standing MSW Program students.
 The concentration curriculum is made up of 45 credits, and the rest is comprised of the foundation curriculum.
 The table below shows a list of required and elective class offerings for the Health & Wellness concentration.

 |Theory for Practice (3 credits required)||Evolving Perspectives and Trends in Health and Wellness|

 |Methods/Skills (9 credits required)||Social Work Practice in Health Care